factset/quart-openapi/README.rst

     async def hello():
       return "hello"

-Except that by using :py:class:`~factset.swaggen.SwagGen` and :py:class:`~factset.swaggen.Resource` it will also add a route for '/swagger.json' which will contain the documentation of the route and use the docstring for the description.
+Except that by using :py:class:`~factset.quart_openapi.Pint` and :py:class:`~factset.quart_openapi.Resource` it will also add a route for '/openapi.json' which will contain the documentation of the route and use the docstring for the description.

 Unit Tests